Inequality and the Inflation Tax

 Date Written: June 24, 2018

 Numerous studies document a positive correlation between inflation and income inequality.
-I show that this correlation---once an important ``stylized fact"---has reversed, and more generally that its sign depends on the time period and sample of countries.
+I show that this correlation has reversed, most notably in the European economies.
+More generally, the sign of the correlation depends on the time period and sample of countries.
 In the literature on the political economy of inflation, monetary financing and income taxes are substitutes.
-Correspondingly, I show that as the correlation between inequality and inflation has become more negative, the correlation between inequality and income tax revenue has become more positive.
-Both of these trends are primarily driven by European economies.
-Panel and cross section regressions suggest that these striking changes in the political economy of inflation can be explained by rising democratization and central bank independence.
-That is, in democracies, a sufficiently independent central bank can resist the political pressures for inflation that rise with inequality.
+Correspondingly, as the correlation between inequality and inflation has become more negative, the correlation between inequality and income tax revenue has become more positive.
+Cross-country and panel regression analysis suggests that in democracies, independent central banks can resist political pressures for inflation that rise with inequality.

 JEL Classification: D31, E31, E50, P16